Media Production Manager Salary

 Popular Skills for Media Production Manager

-Survey results suggest that Media Production Managers put a wide range of professional skills to use.
-Most notably, facility with Audio Visual Equipment Use, Adobe After Effects, and Audiovisual Systems are correlated to pay that is significantly above average, leading to increases of 24 percent, 9 percent, and 8 percent, respectively.
-Skills that seem to negatively impact pay include Video Editing.
-Most people who know Project Management also know Graphic Design.
+Survey results show that Media Production Managers use a fair number of skills.
+Most notably, skills in Audio Visual Equipment Use, Audiovisual Systems, Adobe After Effects, and Apple OS X are correlated to pay that is above average, with boosts between 3 percent and 10 percent.
+Skills that are correlated to lower pay, on the other hand, include Video Editing.
+Those educated in Project Management tend to be well versed in Graphic Design.

 Pay by Experience Level for Media Production Manager